zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

            server name then repeat *A Query* (recursively, if needed) to the name servers in the referral until an A RRset is returned or the querying is stopped by e.g. NXDOMAIN or no response.
-           1. If an A RRset is return, then use it in next step as if was a response on the first query.
+           1. If an A RRset is returned, then use it in the next step as if was a response on the first query.
        4. If any query was not responded to or returned an [RCODE Name] not being "NoError" then go to next NS name server name.
-       5. If the response (if any) contains the following then for each unique A record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
+       5. If the response (if any) meets all of the the following criteria, then for each unique A record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
            * An A RRset in the answer section where owner name matches the